How to Invest in Iron Ore (Updated 2023)

 How can investors gain exposure to the iron ore market?
 Read on for a look at ways to invest in iron ore.

 Australia is the largest producer of iron ore by far, with Western Australia’s Pilbara region being a notable hotspot for the commodity.
-The country’s iron ore production came in at 900 million metric tonnes (MT) of usable iron ore in 2021, or 560 million MT of iron content, according to the US Geological Survey.
+The country’s iron ore production came in at 880 million metric tons of usable iron ore in 2022, or 540 million metric tons of iron content, according to the US Geological Survey.

 Other major producers in the iron-mining industry include Brazil, China and India.